pastnetworks/pastnetworks.github.io/venues.md

 More information on the Centre Cívic Convent de Sant Agustí is available (in Catalan and Castillan Spanish) [here](https://ajuntament.barcelona.cat/centrescivics/ca/centre-civic/centre-civic-convent-de-sant-agusti).

 The lectures from Wednesday 26th to Friday 28th will take place in the University of Barcelona Physics Faculty.
 The full address is Carrer de Martí i Franquès, 1-11, 08028 Barcelona, Spain.
+The room for Wednesday 26th will be Aula N06M.
+Please note that the building has multiple entrances.
+You should access the building from its entrance in Carrer de Pau Gargallo.

 <div class="google-map">
     <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d2116.712571243211!2d2.1144459747451583!3d41.38530238222389!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x12a4985939f1ab75%3A0x51254092607919e3!2sFacultat%20de%20F%C3%ADsica%20-%20Universitat%20de%20Barcelona!5e0!3m2!1sen!2suk!4v1711034144196!5m2!1sen!2suk" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>